PhyLoss/PhyLoss/README.md

 * **Tomislav Domazet-Lošo**

 ## Acknowledgments
 This work was supported by the Croatian Science Foundation under the project IP-2016-06- 5924, the City of Zagreb, the Adris Foundation, the European Regional Development Fund (KK.01.1.1.01.0009 DATACROSS).
-We used the computational resources of the Isabella cluster at Zagreb University Computing Center (Srce) and of the Institute Ruđer Bošković, Zagreb.
+We used the computational resources of the Isabella cluster at Zagreb University Computing Center (Srce) and the Institute Ruđer Bošković, Zagreb.